AdobeDocs/analytics-platform.pt-BR/help/analysis-workspace/c-forecast/view-forecasts.md

    * valor previsto para a métrica
    * limite superior do valor previsto para a métrica
    * limite inferior do valor previsto para a métrica
-* a área sombreada mostra a faixa de confiança da previsão.
+* A área sombreada mostra a faixa de confiança da previsão.